Kailyn Lowry Sex Tape Scandal: Javi Marroquin Reacts

 “The Teen Mom who can barely move her face at this point made a little homemade threesome video.
 The woman in it has it on her cell phone.
 So far she has not tried to sell it because she thinks the Teen Mom still prefers her over the Mom’s most recent boyfriend.”

-The website, at first, did not reveal who the subject in the sex tape is but in a follow-up post, which has since been deleted, Crazy Days and Nights dropped Lowry’s name.
+The website, at first, did not reveal who the subject in the sex tape was, but in a follow-up post, which has since been deleted, Crazy Days and Nights dropped Lowry’s name.
 The pregnant Teen Mom 2 star then took to Twitter to address the scandalous rumor about her sex tape.

 “Is this for real?
 Who comes up with this s–t.
 Ya’ll aren’t seeing any sex tapes of me.
 Idk where people come up with these rumors.”